neomn/laravel_api_auth_package/README.md

 <div align="center">
   <p> <em>Under Development</em></p>
 </div>

-## Features

-...

-Rest of the README content...
 # Laravel Authentication API
 Laravel Authentication API is a Laravel package that provides seamless API authentication functionality for your Laravel applications.
 It simplifies the process of authenticating API requests and securing your API endpoints.